-Procedure Journey
+Patient Journey

-Pre-procedure assessment
+Pre procedure assessment

-Following admission, you will be shown to the waiting area.
+Following admission, you will be shown to the waiting area where a TV is there for your entertainment.
 You will not be here long.
-However, waits can vary depending on the list.
 A nurse will then take you to the pre-operative assessment room where your identification details will be cross checked to ensure they are correct.
 This will include your consent form information.
-Your observations, blood pressure, pulse and breathing rate, blood oxygen levels, and blood sugar levels.
+Your observations, blood pressure, pulse and breathing rate, blood oxygen levels, blood sugar levels, and your weight will be checked.
+If you do not wish to know your weight, please inform the nurse and they will not tell you.
+Please note that your weight does have to be documented on your medical record forms though as this assists the Doctors to know what amount of medications can be safely given.

 The admission nurse will discuss your health history, allergies, and medicines again and complete any further assessments that may be required.
-These can include: Falls risk assessments, Pressure Ulcer and Blood Clot Risk assessments.
+These can include falls risk assessment.